HarpSkye/EyeMovement-Exercise/README.md

 # EyeMovement-Exercise
 ![alt text](https://github.com/HarpSkye/EyeMovement-Exercise/blob/main/eyes.png)
 ## Description:
-A pair of googly eyes that follows your mouse movement.
+A pair of googly eyes that follows your mouse movement on vanilla Javascript and CSS.
 <br><br>
 Built with:
 - Javascript